 For example, if you want to visit the Louvre, the Versailles, the Arc de Triomphe and the Orsay Museum and would buy tickets for each attraction separately you would end up spending:

 - 14 euro for the Orsay Museum, and

 - 12 euro for the Arc de Triumph

-Another Scenario.
-If you were to visit only the Orsay Museum and the Louvre, then buying the individual tickets would cost you 31 euro, which is cheaper than the 2 day Museum Pass.
-Apart from the possible cost saving aspect, the Paris Museum can also save a lot of time.
+Another Scenario - If you were to visit only the Orsay Museum and the Louvre, then buying the individual tickets would cost you 31 euro, which is cheaper than the 2 day Museum Pass.
+Apart from the possible cost saving aspect, the Paris Museum can also save you time.
 Lines at the ticket office are often very long.
-With the Museum Pass you get priority entry to many museums, allowing you to save precious time.
+With the Museum Pass you get priority entry to many museums, allowing you to bypass the lines at the ticket office.